 Ryanair™, however, will drop you into Treviso, which is an hour away by bus, so, you'll settle instead for staying somewhere halfway between with a station.

-[1] Not quite as far as the audacious airline's Frankfurt claim, which is three times that.
+That's not quite as far as the audacious airline's Frankfurt claim, which is three times that, by the way.

-Countless bridges here, of course, but just the two[1] over the Grand Canal, Venice's main body of water.
+Countless bridges here, of course, but just the two, or there might be three, over the Grand Canal, Venice's main body of water.

 Over there, you and a million others will all be syphoned down the same side streets to the much better known Ponte di Rialto but you try getting a snap of that without the back of someone's nut in it!